yownas/seed_travel/README.md

 `SSIM minimum substep`: Smallest "step" SSIM is allowed to take.
 Sometimes animations can't me smoothed out, no matter how small steps you take.
 It is better to let the script give up and have a single skip than force it and get an animation that flickers.

+`Desired min SSIM threshold (% of threshold)`: Try to make new images "at least" this good.
+By default SSIM will give up a newly generated image is worse then the gap it is trying to fill.
+This will allow you to set "Steps" to something as low as 1 and not have SSIM give up just because the image halfway through was bad.

 # Output

 The images and video (if selected) will show up in the `outputs\txt2-images\travels` folder.
 With a separate numbered folder for each travel you've made.